mattvenn/fpga-sdft/README.md

 * Why do freq bin regs overflow almost immediately in the testbench? scaling
 * How to do scaling - the twiddle factors are scaled to fill the hole register so things overflow quickly, divide by 127
 * Why doesn't pnr work? - it does, but the module wasn't being used so yosys was removing it
+* make the python tools parse test/localparams.vh  - very basic but works OK

 # Todo

-* make the python tools parse test/localparams.vh
+* how to deal with timing analysis being lower than the clock I'm using

 # Resources